limyunkai19/minimal-mistakes-jekyll/README.md

 ## File Structure
 This section explains the file structure in a Jekyll site.
 It is optional but recommended to understand Jekyll.

+Jekyll is a static site generator, it generates a static website based on the given content.
+Hence, the following files tell Jekyll how to generate your site and determine how your site will look like.

 Generally the files and directories in a Jekyll sites can be classify into 4 types.

 1. Theme files and directories. <a id="theme"></a> These files specify how your sites looks like.
 In this repo, these files are copied directly from Miminal Mistakes [repository](https://github.com/mmistakes/minimal-mistakes).
 They are: